 The Enrollment Deposit may be paid securely online by credit card or electronic check (electronic check option is available for U.S. bank accounts only) via your goStockton portal.
 If paying by credit card or electronic check, please also complete and return the form to Stockton University, Office of Admissions.

 The Enrollment Deposit reserves a place for you in the enrolled academic term.
 The deposit is nonrefundable and nontransferable, but will be credited to your tuition once you register for classes.

 The $250 Enrollment Deposit is due in the Office of Admissions as soon as possible, but no later than:

 - December 1 for Spring semester

 - May 1 for Fall semester

-- Final & International Student Orientation Fall 2020: August 24*
+- International Student Orientation (Mandatory) Fall 2022: TBD

 FRESHMEN Welcome Week Programs are scheduled for the few days before classes begin.
 A combination of mandatory and optional programs are offered.
 Mandatory programs are for both Residential and Commuting Students.
 Student's over the age of 25 will receive an invitation to an abridged welcome program taking place during the first week of class.